Updated: 19 hours ago

 Social – learning how to relate to other children and adults

-Keynote – professionals who work with young children, should have knowledge and understanding of child development and how children learn.
+Keynote – professionals who work with young children should know and understand child development and how children learn.
 This will allow children to reach their full potential and there will be fewer miss chances of early intervention.